-In the formula, F_g denotes the forest coverage, s_q denotes the area of trees, s_l denotes the area of bamboo forests, s_g denotes the area of shrubs, s{nt} denotes the area of farmland forest network, s_f denotes the area of forest coverage around, and s_t denotes the total area of land.
+In the formula, F_g denotes the forest coverage, s_q denotes the area of trees, s_i denotes the area of bamboo forests, s_g denotes the area of shrubs, s{nl} denotes the area of farmland forest network, s_f denotes the area of forest coverage around, and s_t denotes the total area of land.
 Article 24 of the Regulation stipulates that the forest coverage rate referred to in the Forest Law refers to the percentage of forest area and land area per unit of administrative area.
-Forest area includes arbor forest area and bamboo forest area with a canopy density of more than 0.2, shrub forest area specially stipulated by the state, farmland forest network and the coverage area of trees beside villages, roads, waterside and houses (Nan et al. 2018).
+Forest area includes arbor forest area and bamboo forest area with a canopy density of more than 0.2, shrub forest network and the coverage area of trees beside villages, roads, waterside and houses (Nan et al., 2018).